 In the 1960s, the St. Petersburg Police Department mirrored the segregation of the city; Black officers had no authority to arrest white citizens or patrol white areas of the city.
 On May 11, 1965, after appealing to the chief of the St. Petersburg Police Department on multiple occasions, 12 of the city’s 15 black police officers filed a discrimination lawsuit to gain the full rights and authority of their white counterparts.
 They chose to move forward with the decision even though they knew it could cost them their livelihoods.

 “It was not an easy choice, but we 12 Black police officers were standing up for what we believed in.
 We weren’t against anyone personally, we were standing up and challenging racism,” said Leon Jackson.
 “There is no doubt our actions as the Courageous 12 helped Black officers reach many goals that were once considered unattainable.”

 The event at the Center for Health Equity will introduce the story of the Courageous 12, engage featured guests in a panel discussion, honor Mr. Jackson and the families of the other Courageous 12 members, and allow time for connection among the community.

 Center for Healthy Equity

 St. Petersburg, FL 33711

 About the Foundation for a Healthy St. Petersburg

 The Foundation for a Healthy St. Petersburg is a private foundation formed in 2013 following the sale of the nonprofit Bayfront Health St. Petersburg.
-It is the steward of $170 million in assets to support health equity in Pinellas County.
-The Foundation achieves health equity through race equity by listening humbly, learning fearlessly, and leading courageously impacting systems change.
-In 2019, it opened the Center for Health Equity, a place where people come together to find the resources and partners to advance race equity and achieve health equity.
+It is the steward of an endowment to support health equity in Pinellas County.
+The Foundation achieves health equity through racial equity by listening humbly, learning fearlessly, and leading courageously to impact systems change.
+In 2019, it opened the Center for Health Equity to invite people to learn, connect, and create together in order to advance racial equity and transform our communities.
 To learn more, visit https://healthystpete.foundation/